 Intel Power Gadget can also log these results to a file.
 This feature has been used in energia, Roberto Vitillo's tool for systematically measuring differential power usage between different browsers.
 (An energia dashboard can be seen here; please note that the data has not been updated since early 2014.)

 Version 3.0 (available on Mac and Windows, but not on Linux) also exposes an API from which the same measurements can be extracted programmatically.
-The Gecko Profiler uses this API on Windows to implement experimental (not well-tested) package power estimates.
-Unfortunately, the Gecko profiler takes 1000 samples per second on desktop and is CPU intensive and so is likely to skew the RAPL estimates significantly.
+At one point the Gecko Profiler used this API on Windows to implement experimental package power estimates.
+Unfortunately, the Gecko profiler takes 1000 samples per second on desktop and is CPU intensive and so is likely to skew the RAPL estimates significantly, so the API integration was removed.
 The API is otherwise unlikely to be of interest to Mozilla developers.